*If sending by Express Mail or Federal Express, do not include the P.O. Box in the address.

 Important note regarding student visas:

-If you are applying to our semester programs in Brussels or Madrid, you WILL need to apply for a student visa (U.S. citizens and some non-US citizens).
+If you are applying to our semester programs in England, Scotland, Brussels or Madrid, you WILL need to apply for a student visa (U.S. citizens and some non-US citizens).
 Find out NOW what the requirements are, as the application process can be long and very detailed.
-If you are applying to our programs in Edinburgh or London, you will need to apply for Prior Entry Clearance.
-International students will need to meet English language requirements.
-Visit these web sites for introductory information:
+International students studying in the UK will need to provide a letter from the Admissions Office that verifies that their English was tested to enter college and that they have been studying courses taught in English.